mbrav/archive/README.md

 ![11 - NYDC Combined visualization](http://i.imgur.com/qU7KqxJ.png)

-The converted data can be [found here]((https://github.com/mbrav/nydc/data) as .js files.
+The converted data can be [found here](https://github.com/mbrav/nydc/tree/master/utils) as .js files.

+Some of the parts of this project are based on [graffiti-data](https://github.com/mbrav/nydc/tree/master/graffiti).

 ## Process

-[data](https://github.com/mbrav/nydc/utils) - a set of utilities that where used for geocoding and parsing the data.
+[utils](https://github.com/mbrav/nydc/utils) - a set of utilities that where used for geocoding and parsing the data.

 Geocoding [NYC Greenthumb Community Gardens](https://youtu.be/WlM96wBV5nU) using Google's API